chunkifydev/cli/README.md

 Start proxying notifications matching '*' to http://localhost:3000/webhooks/chunkify
 ```

-> Note: you will find the webhook secret key in your project settings under Webhooks section.
+> You will find the webhook secret key in your project settings under Webhooks section.

 By default, it will forward all events, but you can specify the ones you are interesting to: